mfiano/cl-zfs-backup/README.md

 ## TODO

 Documentation, and more documentation.
-For now, see the included sample.conf file in the project root.
+For now, see the included clzb.conf file in the project root.

 ## License